-Oracle Multitenant helps reduce IT costs by simplifying consolidation, provisioning, upgrades and more.
-This new architecture allows a container database (CDB) to hold many pluggable databases (PDBs).
-To applications, these PDBs appear as a standalone database, and no changes are required to the application in order to access the PDB.
-By consolidating multiple databases as PDBs into a single CDB, you are provided with the ability to manage "many as one".
-The flexibility remains to operate on PDBs in isolation should your business require it.
+Oracle Multitenant is a new option of Oracle Database 12c that helps reduce IT costs by simplifying consolidation, provisioning, upgrades and more.
+This new architecture allows a container database to hold many pluggable databases.
+To applications, these pluggable databases appear as a standalone database, and no changes are required to the application in order to access the pluggable database.
+By consolidating multiple databases as pluggable databases into a single container database, you are provided with the ability to manage "many as one".
+The flexibility remains to operate on pluggable databases in isolation should your business require it.

-Online provisioning operations, including clones, refreshable clones, and PDB relocation - A PDB can be unplugged from one CDB and plugged into another.
-A PDB can also be cloned either into the same CDB or into a different CDB.
+Rapid provisioning and cloning - A pluggable database can be unplugged from one container database and plugged into another.
+A pluggable database can also be cloned either into the same container or into a different container.
 Cloning can be used to create a "gold image" or seed database for DBaaS or SaaS environments.
-This PDB can then be rapidly cloned to easily set up database environments for new customers.
-The following functionality is available as of Oracle Database 12c Release 2:
+This pluggable database can then be rapidly cloned to easily set up database environments for new customers.

-New patching and upgrade options -When you upgrade or patch a CBD, all of the PDBs in that container are also upgraded or patched.
-If you need isolation, you can unplug a PDB and plug it into a CDB at a later version.
+New patching and upgrade options -When you upgrade or patch a container database, all the pluggable databases in that container are also upgraded or patched.
+If you need isolation, you can unplug a pluggable database and plug it into a container database at a later version.

-Database backup and recovery - By consolidating multiple databases as PDBs, operations such as backup and disaster recovery are performed at the container level.
-Oracle Multitenant also provides the flexibility to backup and restore individual PDBs with no impact to other running PDBs in the same CDB.
+Database backup and recovery - By consolidating multiple databases as pluggable databases, operations such as backup and disaster recovery are performed at the container level.
+Oracle Multitenant also provides the flexibility to backup and restore individual pluggable databases with no impact to other running pluggable databases in the same container database.

-Operation with Oracle Data Guard - Data Guard configurations are maintained at the CDB level.
-When a Data Guard role transition (either failover or switchover) is performed, all PDBs are transitioned to the new primary database.
-There is no need to create or manage multiple Data Guard configurations for each PDB as would be required for single databases.
-Existing tools such as Data Guard Standby First Patching and Data Guard Transient Logical Rolling Upgrade can still be used to reduce downtime and are performed at the container level, so all PDBs will be maintained in a single operation.
-The following functionality has been added in Oracle Database 12c Release 2:
+Operation with Oracle Data Guard - Data Guard configurations are maintained at the container database level.
+When a Data Guard role transition (either failover or switchover) is performed, all pluggable databases are transitioned to the new primary database.
+There is no need to create or manage multiple Data Guard configurations for each pluggable database as would be required for single databases.
+Existing tools such as Data Guard Standby First Patching and Data Guard Transient Logical Rolling Upgrade can still be used to reduce downtime and are performed at the container level, so all pluggable databases will be maintained in a single operation.

-Resource management - Just as Oracle Resource Manager can control resource utilization between single databases, it can also control resource utilization of individual PDBs in a container.
-This can ensure that a single PDB does not access more than its assigned share of system resources.
-In Oracle Database 12c Release 2 you have the ability to specify guaranteed minimums and maximums for SGA, buffer cache, shared pool, and PGA memory at the PDB limit.
+Resource management - Just as Oracle Resource Manager can control resource utilization between single databases, it can also control resource utilization of individual pluggable databases in a container.
+This can ensure that a single pluggable database does not access more than its assigned share of system resources.

-Operation with Oracle Flashback Database - If fast point-in-time recovery is required, the initial release of Oracle Multitenant enables using Flashback Database at the CDB level.
-Oracle Multitenant enables Flashback Database to be used on an individual PDB without impacting the availability of other PDBs.
-Flashback Database can performed at the CDB level which will flashback all of the PDBs in the container.
-Starting in Oracle Database 12c Release 2, individual PDBs can be flashed back using the Flashback Pluggable Database feature.
-When flashing back an individual PDB all other PDBs remain unaffected.
+Operation Oracle Flashback Database - If fast point-in-time recovery is required, the initial release of Oracle Multitenant enables using Flashback Database at the CDB level.
+A future release of Oracle Multitenant is planned to enable Flashback Database to be used on an individual PDB without impacting the availability of other PDBs.

 Oracle Restart is a new feature in Oracle 11g Release 2 (11.2) that enhances the availability of a single-instance (nonclustered) Oracle database and its components.
 Oracle Restart is used in single-instance environments only.
 For Oracle Real Application Clusters (Oracle RAC) environments, the functionality to automatically restart components is provided by Oracle Clusterware.